Key buildings retaken from ISIS in Mosul

 It is the first time these buildings have been under Iraqi government control since 2014.
 Located in a strategic area, the recaptured buildings will provide better access to Mosul's old city, which forces are seeking to recapture.

-"The Mosul museum is completely destroyed and levelled to the ground.
+"The Mosul museum is completely destroyed and leveled to the ground.
 ISIS militants have looted and destroyed the museum artifacts and have rigged explosives around the buildings and leveled it to the ground," al-Mohamadi told CNN.

 The offensive to retake Mosul, Iraq's second most populous city, began in October 2016.